-First-year students are admitted in the Fall Semester.
+First-year students are admitted in the Fall and Spring Semesters.
+Students starting in the spring semester take a reduced course load in their first semester.
 Admissions are made on a rolling basis as applications are received.
 The Admissions Committee accepts, rejects, or places the application on hold for later review.
 Most applicants can expect to receive an admissions decision shortly after ASL receives all of the application material.
 In the case of applicants who are completing their undergraduate degree at the time of application, admission to ASL will be conditioned on proof of a conferred bachelor's degree.

-While ASL has no formal application deadline, applicants who desire full consideration for acceptance should complete the application process by June 1, with June LSAT scores to follow, if applicable.
+While ASL has no formal application deadline, applicants who desire full consideration for acceptance to the Fall entering class should complete the application process by June 1, with June LSAT scores to follow, if applicable.
+Applicants who desire full consideration for acceptance to the Spring entering class should complete the application process by November 1, with December LSAT scores to follow, if applicable.